 For example, the I/O manager's IoCreateDevice routine creates a device object to represent a physical, logical, or virtual device as the target of I/O requests.

 One system component can export routines that call another component's support routines.
 This can reduce the number of calls that a driver must make.
 The I/O manager, in particular, exports certain routines that make it easier to develop drivers.
-For example, IoConnectInterruptEx, which lowest-level drivers call to register their ISRs, calls the kernel support routines for interrupt objects.
+For example, IoConnectInterruptEx, calls the kernel support routines for interrupt objects.

 Some system-defined objects are opaque: only the defining system component is aware of such an object's internal structure and can directly access all of the data that an object contains.
 The system component that defines an opaque object exports support routines that drivers and other kernel-mode components can call to manipulate that object.
 Drivers never access opaque object structures directly.